-iTomography provides Computed Tomography (CT) algorithms, software, and services.
+iTomography provides Computed Tomography (CT) algorithms, software, and scanner development services.
 Our proprietary 3D imaging products are used by CT and microCT scanner manufacturers and end-users of CT scanners to improve image quality, reduce or eliminate artifacts, accelerate image reconstruction, and decrease scan time.

 iTomography’s motto “From Theoretical Breakthroughs to Industry Adoption” derives from our track record of harnessing mathematical breakthroughs to develop practical solutions to complex imaging problems posed by our customers.